UCI-CS-175-Cool-Kids-Club/Neat_Fighter/docs/final.md

 ![Environment3](pics/6x4_Armor.png)

-__Part II Training__<br>
+__Training Procedure__<br>
 Our fighter class can make four continuous moves: move, strafe, turn, and attack.
 It decides these commands based on the neural net’s output.
 There are two inputs to the neural net: the agent's distance to the other agent, and the agent's angle to the other agent.
+The outputs of the neural net will also be a continous variable bounded by the tanh function which will be a value [-1, 1] (discussed further in details in the NEAT configuration section).
+Each continous variable for move, strafe, turn will output the speed in which the agent will move.
+An example would be for move, 1 will make the agent move forward at food speed while -1 will make the agent move backwards at full speed.
+The agent can learn to stop by outputting 0 in any section.
+This decision to map the output to action is one that we came up with.
+We have tested other methods of mapping but have choosen this for its simplicity.
+If we had more time, this is what we would like to test and maybe change it up to see if it will help produce a better result.
+For the attack action, anything above 0 will be mapped to 1 and anything less will be mapped to 0.
+In other words, the agent will only attack if the neural net output is greater than 0.

+Scaling our input features is also an important aspect in making sure our inputs even matter at all.
+For the tanh function, anything below -1 and above 1 will be mapped to -1 and 1 respectively.
+Hence if ourinput feature is anything that is not within this boundary, it will lose its meaning.
+For example, the distance 5 and 10 will practically equal to each other as that input in the eyes of the neural net will be mapped to 1.
+Therefore, it is important we use the full range of continous variable between -1 and 1.

 ```python
     def run(self):